 QuantaVerse’s AI solutions help banks radically improve their AML efforts.
 The QuantaVerse solutions have been proven to:

-- Reduce false positives by approximately 40 percent
+- Reduce TMS alert volume by 50 percent

 - Identify instances of false negatives in 100 percent of AML programs QuantaVerse has reviewed